 It’s been said I have insatiable curiosity – it’s probably true and I’m still alive to say it!
 It’s taken me into theater, the outdoors, horses, audio and video production…and through it all music has been the foundation.

-So, in my life (so far) I’ve done theatre, film production, pro-skiing, outfitting (as in horses), accounting, music performance (voice, guitar, bass, flute, sax and clarinet) and lots and lots of audio.
+So, in my life (so far) I’ve done theater, film production, pro-skiing, outfitting (as in horses), accounting, music performance (voice, guitar, ukulele, bass, flute, sax and clarinet) and lots and lots of audio.
 On the tool bar on top of the screen are paths to recent video and music projects.
 Prior to moving to Port Townsend in 2006, I was on the faculty of The Art Institute of Seattle for 13 years in their School of Media. (no surprise.)

 Here in PT, I learned to say “retire.”
 Oh, I do continue to work (not very hard) as an independent producer of music and video.
 I still play guitar and recently took up the ukulele inspired by Jake Shimabukuro’s film Life on Four Strings.
 I’m having a blast with it.
 Jake opened up a whole new world of music for me.